marvinknoeller/2022_ifc_rg_mk_cr-chirality-metallic-wires/README.md

 Running one simulation (e.g. Example3_400THz.m) takes 8-10 days.

 The code uses parallelization from the Matlab Parallelization Toolbox.
-The code requires the Maxwell_VSH Toolbox.
+The code requires the Maxwell_VSH Toolbox (see https://git.scc.kit.edu/ianmip-software/maxwell-vsh).